Is it Worth it to Use Booking.com?

 You can find a HUGE number and variety of places to stay through Booking.com all over the world, and it’s available in 43 languages.

 At first, I found using Booking.com rather overwhelming (there are so many properties to choose from).
-But after I dove in and familiarized myself with how the site works, I now always start planning for my hotel reservations on Booking.com.
+But after I dove in and familiarized myself with how the site works, I now almost always start planning for my hotel reservations on Booking.com.

 I don’t always choose to make my reservation through Booking.com, but I always start there.